Available Funding Sources

 Virtually all people with disabilities receiving SSI benefits are eligible because their incomes are well below 50 percent of median income.
 People are eligible if they meet HUD’s definition of “household,” which includes one or more adults with disabilities, as well as elderly and family households.
 There is often a shortage of housing, and it is common for new applicants to be placed on waiting lists.
 More important, housing authorities may only take applications at announced times.
-A very helpful publication called “Section 8 Made Simple” can be found at the TAC (Technical Assistance Collaborative) website.

 The Section 8 program is governed by federal law and regulations.
 Additional Section 8 policies are determined by state and local Public Housing Agencies (PHAs) that receive funding from U.S. Department of Housing and Urban Development (HUD) to administer the program.
 There are an average of more than 50 PHAs per state, which can make Section 8 difficult to understand.
 There are three types of PHAs.
 The most common and well-known are the local public housing authorities.
 The others are state housing agencies and nonprofit organizations.